 Other causes of bloating are related to food intolerances.
 Lactose intolerance is very common.
 This means your body struggles to digest the sugars in cow’s milk.
-Coeliac disease—an intolerance to foods containing gluten—can also be a major trigger of bloating.
+An intolerance of foods containing gluten can also be a major trigger of bloating.

-Having plenty of the good bacteria in your gut ensures you have effective digestion and keeps your gut cells working efficiently.
-Having good levels of bifidobacteria in the gut can be particularly helpful as these do not produce gas when they digest food (carbohydrates), lowering the overall level of gas in the gut.
+Good bacteria in your gut helps with digestion and keeps your gut cells working efficiently.
+Having good levels of bifidobacteria in the gut can be particularly helpful as these do not produce gas when they digest food (carbohydrates).